Operata MCP Server

 1. Replace the placeholder:

-• Replace <your_operata_api_token> with your actual Operata API token
+• Replace <your_operata_api_key> with your actual Operata API key

 2. Restart Claude Desktop to apply the changes